 Let go or be dragged.

 For the show’s epilogue, on May 12th, Ross Simonini will present a new iteration of his Quartering performances, in which participating bodies will map themselves using all four limbs.
-Simonini will compose a list of directives in collaboration with McKeon, which will explore movement through anatomy, personality, and non-personality.
-These will be presented as a sound piece during the performance, and will be available as a text throughout McKeon’s exhibition, putting the physicality of the show and performance in conversation.
+Simonini has composed a list of directives in collaboration with McKeon, which explore movement through anatomy, personality, and non-personality.

 Use your entire body